 This is also a feature that people are most excited about.
 It is in fact a useful feature in some cases, but in other cases it’s mistaken for useful, when in fact it has to go among the cool features.

-An activity zone is that feature that lets you draw a box over the camera’s field of view to make sure the camera doesn’t or does trigger an alert if a motion event happens in that area.
+An activity zone is a feature that lets you draw a box over the camera’s field of view to make sure the camera doesn’t or does trigger an alert if a motion event happens in that area.

 Activity zones are crucial when you’re considering purchasing a video doorbell, o a security camera that is meant for outdoor usage.
 In these cases, due to the large field of view that many cameras have, you’re most likely to capture irrelevant portions of space.